Indexing Generated Code

 TargetLang.
 In this example we generate JavaScript files from Java file so

 SourceLang is Java and TargetLang is JavaScript.
-Given Color.java
+Given Color.java:

 public enum Color { RED; }